feature

 Sunshine Coast General Overview

-The Sunshine Coast is one of Australia's most popular holiday destinations for locals and, now, is popular with visitors from all around the world as they discover the natural unspoiled beauty of its tropical rain forests, miles of white sandy beaches, holiday resorts, scenic tours and a myriad of other local attractions.
+The Sunshine Coast is one of Australia's most popular holiday destinations for Australians and, now, is popular with visitors from all around the world as they discover the natural unspoiled beauty of its tropical rain forests, miles of white sandy beaches, holiday resorts, scenic tours and a myriad of other local attractions.

 The Sunshine Coast has become increasingly recognised as one of the most desirable places to live in the world, so if you're thinking of moving here... you'll be making a wise, safe and sensible decision!